 It is also important that you as the parent feel a strong rapport with the therapist and that they involve you in the treatment process.
 The therapist’s involvement with your child will be temporary, and you need to be able to work collaboratively with them so that you feel empowered to help your child over the longer term.
 Occasionally it’s just not a good “fit” for either you or your child.
 Trust your intuition about this and try someone else.

 If you feel your child needs help, myLife Psychologists are here.
-Our licensed and fully trained child clinical psychologists have extensive experience in working with children and helping them through difficult situations.
-To learn more about our services, contact us today to arrange an appointment or talk about your situation.
+Our registered and fully trained child clinical psychologists have extensive experience in working with children and helping them through difficult situations.
+To learn more about our services, contact us to arrange an appointment or talk about your situation.